 service set (BSS) is permitted to transmit protocol data units (PDUs) via the wireless medium (WM).

 NOTE—The coordination function within a BSS might have one hybrid coordination function (HCF), or it might have one HCF and one point coordination function (PCF) and has one distributed coordination function (DCF).
-A quality-ofservice (QoS) BSS has one DCF and one HCF.
-In addition, a directional multi-gigabit (DMG) STA has a DMG channel access function that includes the beacon transmission interval (BTI), the association beamforming training (A-BFT), the announcement transmission interval (ATI), and the service period channel access (SPCA).
+A quality-ofservice (QoS) STA has one DCF and one HCF.
+In addition, a directional multi-gigabit (DMG) STA has a DMG channel access function.

 Proposed resolution: Revised, make the changes shown below: